ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 chaining to the local trust anchor in the x509\_chain array.
 Perfoming SCT Feedback in this scenario may be advantageous for the broader internet and CT ecosystem, but may also disclose information about the client.
-If the client elects to omit SCT Feedback, it can still choose to perform STH Pollination after fetching an inclusion proof, as specified in {{sth-pollination}}.
+If the client elects to omit SCT Feedback, it can choose to perform STH Pollination after fetching an inclusion proof, as specified in {{sth-pollination}}.